umbralcalc/umbralcalc.github.io/_posts/how_sustainable_are_freshwater_fishing_policies_in_the_uk.md

 ---
 title: "How sustainable are freshwater fishing policies in the UK?"
 tag: "Engineering Smart Actions in Practice"
+series-blurb: "A collection of posts which apply tools for simulating real-world systems to solve various practical problems along the same theme of 'selecting the best actions to take'.
+All data sources have been referenced in the relevant project code repositories.
+All written material and non-interactive diagrams were human-generated, where some interactive elements were programmed using generative AI tools."
 order: 2
 ---